danielstpaul/CV/README.md

 |Other|Heroku, GitHub Version Control, Stand Ups |Yeoman, Agile Sprints, Hosting, ASP.NET |

 #### Data Visualisation
 Developed a liking to data visualisation during my time as a sports performance analyst.
-Developed my skills with small scale data projects(blogs can be read [here](http://www.visualperformanceanalysis.com/sports-blogs/race-distribution-elite-male-400m-hurdlers-part-1/) and started working on larger data when working with Sport Wales where I used Excel and [Tableau](http://www.tableau.com/).
+Developed my skills with small scale data projects (blogs can be read [here](http://www.visualperformanceanalysis.com/sports-blogs/race-distribution-elite-male-400m-hurdlers-part-1/)) and started working on larger data when working with Sport Wales where I used Excel and [Tableau](http://www.tableau.com/).
 Introduction to open-source APIs has got me interested in working with similar types of data on the web.
 The opportunity to further explore this would be ideal.

 #### Ruby & Javascript
 During my time at Makers Academy I have become more and more comfortable with Ruby and in particular Rails.
 I'm really proud of the [RailsAPI] (https://github.com/danielstpaul/skibuddy-backend) we made for our final project.
 Extrapolating the data that was required for our site from the JSON files the queries were returning really tested our problem solving skills at times!

 I have been enjoying exploring Javascript and Javascript frameworks whilst at Makers Academy and after.
 A few of my Javascript projects whilst I was at makers can be found in my public repos on [Github](https://github.com/danielstpaul/).
-I am particularly proud of [Congo](https://github.com/danielstpaul/example_node_express_website), where me and my pair were able to use a new language(JS) and framework(Node Express) to build a basic website, within a week, after 6 weeks of coding.
+I am particularly proud of [Congo](https://github.com/danielstpaul/example_node_express_website), where my pair and I were able to use a new language(JS) and framework(Node Express) to build a basic website, within a week, after 6 weeks of coding.

 Education
 ---------